 1. Le Cordon Bleu Shanghai

-The institute offers a range of culinary programs to support the students in their educational journey.
-The curriculum of these programs is designed to focus on developing the knowledge and skills required to create, practice, and manage a world-class culinary business in a globally competitive environment.
-For instance, well-known programs include Diplôme de Cuisine, Diplôme de Pâtisserie, and Diploma in Culinary Management.
+The institute offers a range of culinary programs to support students in their educational journey.
+Its programs aim to develop the knowledge and skills required to create, practice, and manage culinary businesses in a competitive global environment.
+Well-known programs include the Diplôme de Cuisine, Diplôme de Pâtisserie, Diplôme de Boulangerie, Diploma in Culinary Management, and Grand Diplôme.

 2. Hong Kong Culinary Academy

-Moreover, the academy’s location in Hong Kong, Asia’s culinary capital, provides students with a vibrant culinary scene, exposure to diverse cuisines, and opportunities to participate in culinary events and competitions.
+Moreover, the academy’s location in Hong Kong provides students with exposure to a vibrant dining scene, diverse cuisines, and professional culinary networks.

-The Chinese Culinary Institute (CCI) is well-regarded in the culinary world for its focus on preserving and promoting Chinese culinary traditions, techniques, and flavors.
-One of the unique features of the Chinese Culinary Institute is its emphasis on practical, hands-on training in Chinese cuisine.
-Students have the opportunity to learn from experienced culinary professionals and master chefs.
-This immersive approach allows international students to develop a deep understanding of Chinese culinary techniques and flavors.
+The Chinese Culinary Institute (CCI) is well regarded for its focus on preserving and promoting Chinese culinary traditions, techniques, and flavors.
+One of CCI’s unique features is its emphasis on practical, hands-on training in Chinese cuisine.
+Students learn through a structured pathway designed to elevate the professional standards and status of Chinese chefs.

 4. Beijing Cooking School

-Whether a professional chef or a food lover looking to enhance your culinary skills, these schools offer excellent opportunities to learn and grow in the culinary arts.
-From Le Cordon Bleu Shanghai’s prestigious scholarships to the Hong Kong Culinary Academy’s industry connections, each school has something for everyone.
-So, let your culinary dreams take flight and embark on a flavorful journey.
+Whether you are a professional chef or a food lover looking to enhance your culinary skills, these schools and institutes offer opportunities to learn and grow in the culinary arts.
+From Le Cordon Bleu Shanghai’s international programs to the Hong Kong Culinary Academy’s professional courses, CCI’s Chinese cuisine training, Beijing Cooking School’s hands-on short courses, and ICI’s VTC-backed pathways, each option has something different to offer.

-We hope that this article on the best culinary schools in China for international students will help you narrow down your choices for where to nurture your passion for culinary art.
-Please also check out the China Scholarships Page for more details on studying in China.
+We hope that this article on culinary schools in China for international students will help you narrow down your choices for where to nurture your passion for culinary art.
+Please also check out the Available Courses for International Students and the China Scholarships Page!

 About the Author: Hyun Lee